paul-sedlmayr/PIDT/content/index.md

  Digital Games are making their way in to classrooms.
 Especially in the field of [[Glossar#STEM|STEM]], there is a high potential of making complex topics more tangible through Digital Games.
 However, it we need to examined, whether Digital Games are even more effective than traditional methods.
 In their meta-analysis, [[Wang et al. (2023)]] summarized the scientific findings regarding Digital Games in STEM education.

->Digital games can make complex topics more tangible

 ### Overview